jambesh/tableau-power-automate/README.md

 Tableau Sent webhook POST message response in JOSN and only Site LUID and not the Site name, so unless you associate the LUID to Site name , failure from multi site to single channel or team channel is confusing as user will not know from which site extract failed.
 With a simple if then else for site mapping , this can be done in flow.

 * The good thing about the flow is :
-*       it will be within company license .
+*       It will be within company license for Office 365 (No additional subscription fees or trial)
-*       No additional external subscription or site to be use for security.
-*       you can log your failure events to microsoft one drive for historical reporting.
+*       You can log your failure events to microsoft one drive for historical reporting.
 *       Check flow failure/Success events

 *Bonus:  Customize Failure Alert message to Team with rich text formatting .
 You can use ICONs etc.